US ambassador angers Poles with letter to prime minister

 Krystyna Pawlowicz, a lawmaker with the ruling party, wrote in a tweet addressed to Mosbacher: “I DEMAND from you respect for the Polish people and the Polish state and its democratically elected authorities.”

-The U.S. Embassy in Warsaw said it “cannot comment on official diplomatic correspondence.”

-Officials close to the Polish government told The Associated Press that the letter was being treated as real and had caused consternation in the government.
+He said that the while aspects of the letter were unfortunate, the Polish government has shown signs that that it would restrict media freedom if it could.

+“And if in the name of freedom of speech the American ambassador writes that politicians shouldn’t attack media, one could spitefully say that an identical letter should be sent to President Donald Trump,” Szuldrzynski wrote.

-TVN was bought for $2 billion by the U.S. company Scripps Networks Interactive, making it the largest U.S. investment ever in Poland.
-Scripps has since been bought by Discovery, Inc., which is based in Silver Spring, Maryland.
+TVN, bought for $2 billion by the U.S. company Scripps Networks Interactive, was the largest U.S. investment ever in Poland.
+Scripps has since been bought by Discovery, Inc., based in Silver Spring, Maryland.

-Marcin Makowski, a reporter for the conservative weekly Do Rzeczy and the Wirtualna Polska portal, said Poles, with their long and painful history of being under foreign rule, want to be treated like equal partners.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.